TradeLogDEV/TradeLog/README.md

 ### Installation

+The easiest way to get started with TradeLog is to use the pre-built Windows installer.

-1. Download the latest TradeLog installer from the **[Releases](../../releases)** page.
+1. Go to the **[Releases](../../releases)** page.
+2. Download the latest `TradeLog-Setup.exe`.
-2. Run the installer.
+3. Run the installer.
+4. Follow the installation instructions.
-3. Launch TradeLog.
+5. Launch TradeLog.
-4. Start recording and analyzing your trades.
+6. Start recording and analyzing your trades.

+No additional setup or development tools are required when using the pre-built installer.

 ---